 40+ Lines of Inquiry

-The two phases of the BlueDragon HCA were completed in 3.5-days.
+The BlueDragon HCA was completed in 3.5-days.
 This level of efficiency can only be achieved by integrating many of the methods and techniques that are customarily done separately.

-The RCA investigation identified 2 root causes, 5 significant contributing factors and 13 additional opportunities for improvement.
-Note that the results are derived by the SMEs participating in the causal analysis process, and not by the RCA team in a vacuum.
+The HCA investigation identified 2 root causes, 5 significant contributing factors and 13 additional opportunities for improvement.
+Note that the results are derived by the SMEs participating in the causal analysis process, and not by the HCA team in a vacuum.

 The exit briefing took place at the end of the 4th day.
-Briefings are conducted from the BlueDragon chart; no documentation was provided to management.
+Briefings are conducted from the BlueDragon chart, which is a storyboard; no documentation was provided to management at the exit briefing.

 Hyper-Integrated Causal Analysis (HCA) in Action